Uniswap v4 & Aggregators

 never send minAmountOut = 0.

-Quoting — WsgemQuoter
+Quoting with WsgemQuoter

 Pre-flight swaps with the quoter rather than simulating reverts: